 As a graphic facilitator, I can tell you that there are much more creative (and fun) ways of receiving feedback.
 In this post, I’d like to share with you to one of those methods.

-The feedback fairy is best used as a flipchart, and participants add post-it comments in the various sections.
-You can do this online using the annotation tools in Zoom or using post-its in Jamboard.
+The feedback fairy can be used in many ways.
+One of the most interactive is to draw on a flipchart.
+Then participants add sticky notes with their comments in the various sections.
+You can do this online using the annotation tools in Zoom or using post-its in an online whiteboard such as Canva.
 If you want individual feedback, you could photocopy one per participant.

 Participants are guided to consider: